endritNovaku/holbertonschool-low_level_programming/0x00-hello_world/README.md

-Bassic tasks for c programming langueage like printing Hello, World run a .C file etc
+Bassic tasks for c programming langueage like printing "Hello, World" or run a .C file etc.

 # C - Hello, World